kevintanu/simple-files/cheat_sheet.md

 - `npm install git+https://github.com/USERNAME/REPO_NAME.git#HASH` install from git
 - `npm list -g --depth=0` list installed global packages

+yarn:
+- `yarn global list` to list all installed global packages

 SSH:
 - public key: a key text that is needed to be put on remote server
 - private key: a key text that is on local machine, and ONLY you should have it, to authenticate to server.